paralevel/bookmark-checker-shortcut/README.md

 - Due to technical limitations in Shortcuts, it’s not possible to show what folders the bookmarks are in – if that’s important, instead use the “Open ‘Bookmarks’” option and manually search for the web page URL
 - The bookmarks are listed from the last to the earliest bookmarked

-Warning: this shortcuts includes [unofficial](https://github.com/paralevel/secret-actions-for-shortcuts) actions
+Warning: this shortcut includes [unofficial](https://github.com/paralevel/secret-actions-for-shortcuts) actions